Entering long-term care

 The survivor will therefore have the best of both worlds in that they can enjoy the assets while they are not in residential care but can preserve a substantial amount of them if the need arises.
 There is also the added security that the Trustees could provide top up funds to provide a better standard of care if required without increasing the residents capital.

-Tax implications of setting up a Nil Rate Band Discretionary Trust in your Will Income tax:
+Tax implications of a Nil Rate Band Discretionary Trust

 Any income earned on monies held in a Discretionary Trust will be taxable in the hands of the Trustees at a flat rate which at present is 45% (excluding dividend income which is taxed at 37.5%).
 The Trustees have no personal allowances for Income Tax purposes.